mwargan/JustBookr/readme.md

 ## Platform Features

 Currently, JustBookr allows users to:
-- Add new textbooks to the database
+- Add new books to the database
-- Post textbooks for sale at a given university
+- Post books for sale at a given university
-- Search for textbooks at a given university
+- Search for books at a given university
-- Buy textbooks, where users choose a time and place to meet (no payment system online)
+- Buy books, where users choose a time and place to meet (no payment system online)
 - Rate their meetings with buyers and sellers
 - Share their posts on Facebook